forthrightla/joshwrightlac/projects/jump-rope-nationals-case-study.md

 ### Prototyping my idea

+After validating my ideas with my fellow researcher, I began to design a mobile prototype backstage that would improve the judging experience.

 ![](/images/jumprope-design.png)

-After validating my idea with my fellow researcher, I designed a mobile prototype in Sketch and wired it up in Invision.
+After completing the designs, I put together a quick prototype in Invision to more easily demonstrate the flow and interactions.
+(If you're on mobile, use this <a href="http://invis.io/BKSR9I2AHU4" target="_new">direct link</a>.

 <iframe width="438" height="930" align="center" src="//invis.io/BKSR9I2AHU4" frameborder="0" allowfullscreen></iframe>

-### Pitching the board of directors
+#### Pitching the board of directors

 After the event, I met with the board and pitched them on my software solution.
 They were extremely enthusiastic, and were excited about next steps.